Gallican Rite: Luxeuil Lectionary

 The Luxeuil Lectionary (Luxeuil) is a 7th-century manuscript discovered by Mabillon in the Abbey of Luxeuil, but because among its very few saints' days it contains the feast of Saint Genevieve, Germain Morin, it has been attributed to Paris.
 It contains the Prophetical Lessons, epistles, and Gospels for the year from Christmas Eve onwards.
 At the end are the lessons of a few special Masses, for the burial of a bishop, for the dedication of a church, when a bishop preaches, "et plebs decimas reddat", when a deacon is ordained, when a priest is blessed, "in profectione itineris", and "lectiones cotidianae".
 This lectionary is purely Gallican with no apparent Roman influence.
 The manuscript has not been printed in its entirety, but Mabillon, in De Liturgia Gallicana, gives references to all the lessons and the beginnings and endings of the text.

-Letters of St. Germanus of Paris
+Letters of Pseudo-Germanus of Paris

 The Letters of St. Germanus of Paris are from a manuscript at Autun.
-There appears to be no reason to doubt that they are genuine.
-They contain mystical interpretations of the ceremonies of the Mass and of other services.
 Duchesne says of the descriptions, on which the interpretations are based, that "We may reconstruct from the letters a kind of Ordo Gallicanus".